sanmoy1985/CoronalHolesContour/README.md

 Download SDO/AIA 193 A jpeg images in 1024 resolution.

-Download CoronalHolesContourDetection folder
+Download CoronalHolesContourDetection folder.

-Go To -> Open for_testing folder -> Run CoronalHolesContourDetection
+Go To -> Open for_testing folder -> Run CoronalHolesContourDetection.

+For more help go through readme.txt.